Attention Deficit Hyperactivity Disorder in Children (ADHD in Children)

 Attention deficit hyperactivity disorder (ADHD) refers to a chronic biobehavioral disorder that initially manifests in childhood and is characterized by problems of hyperactivity, impulsivity, and/or inattention.
 Not all affected individuals manifest all three behavioral categories.
 These symptoms have been associated with difficulty in academic, emotional, and social functioning.
-The diagnosis is established by satisfying specific criteria, and the condition may be associated with other neurological, significant behavioral, and/or developmental/learning disabilities.
+The diagnosis is established by satisfying specific criteria, and the condition may be associated with other neurological conditions, significant behavioral problems (for example, oppositional defiant disorder), and/or developmental/learning disabilities.
 Therapeutic options included the use of medication, behavioral therapy, and adjustments in day-to-day lifestyle activities.

 The medical community recognizes three basic forms of the disorder:

-We are still learning about ADHD, and experts' ideas of the disorder are still being shaped.
+We are still learning about ADHD, and experts' understanding of the disorder is still being refined.
 Some believe, for example, that the term "attention deficit" is misleading.

 Must Read Articles Related to Attention Deficit Hyperactivity Disorder

 Patient Comments & Reviews

 The eMedicineHealth doctors ask about ADHD (Attention Deficit Hyperactivity Disorder in Children):

 Please describe the severity of your child's ADHD symptoms.

 What treatment has been effective for your ADHD?